Automatic translation by Google Translate.We cannot guarantee that it is accurate.

 After ksecondary education

-After completing their studies, students receive either a master's degree or a diploma in art education or teaching studies.
-Students have acquired the knowledge and experience to work at all school levels as well as carry out different cultural and education-related projects in society.
+Upon completion of their studies, students receive either a master's degree (6.2), a master's degree (6.1) or an additional diploma (6.1) in art education.
+Students have gained the knowledge and experience to work at all school levels as well as to carry out various cultural and educational projects in society.

-In addition to the general rights that a master's degree gives for further study and work, students receive a professional license (permit) upon graduation.
-The license includes the right of graduated students to call themselves a teacher and work as such in Iceland at kindergarten, primary and secondary school levels.
+In addition to the general rights that a master's degree, master's degree and additional diploma grant for further study and work, students receive professional qualifications (license) upon graduation.
+The license includes the right of graduates to call themselves teachers and work as such in this country at the preschool, primary and secondary school levels.

 After completing studies in arts and welfare

-Entrance requirements: Bachelor's degree or equivalent university degree in arts.
+Entrance requirements: Bachelor's degree in music or equivalent education.

-Master's in Art Education with Administration (MA / M.Art.Ed / MT / M.Mus.Ed)
+Master of Arts in Art Education with Practical Training (MA / M.Art.Ed. / MT)

-Admission requirements: Having completed a bachelor's degree for a teaching qualification.
+Entrance requirements: Having completed a bachelor's degree for teaching qualifications.

 The goal of the Research Laboratory in Art Education Studies is to increase and strengthen research and development projects in the field of art education and art education at all school levels in close cooperation with the field.
 The goal is also to encourage initiative for research and to create conditions for sharing knowledge and presenting the results of research in the field, for example through conferences and seminars, the publication of scientific articles and scientific publications and through lectures.